Mississauga: Archaic period (8000–1000 BCE)

 According to Smith, there was a growing population at this time.
 There are 23 known Archaic sites in Mississauga, mostly in the Credit River and Cooksville Creek drainage systems.
 People would congregate at rapids and the mouths of these rivers to catch fish during spawning runs.
 They would harvest nuts and wild rice at the wetland margins in the late summer.
 During late Archaic times, there were large cemeteries.

-Woodland period (1000 BCE–1650 CE)
+Woodland period (1000 BCE – 1650 CE)

 "The accelerating upward population increase continued," with 23 known sites from this period.
 Pottery first appears during this period in the style of the Point Peninsula complex, and near the end of the Woodland period, the first semi-permanent villages appear.
-Artifacts show that residents of Mississauga engaged in long-distance trade, likely as part of the Hopewell tradition.
+Artifacts show that these people engaged in long-distance trade, likely as part of the Hopewell tradition.